-One of the basic fundamentals to smoking weed is grinding it up first.
-There are so many benefits to using ground-up weed versus pulled apart chunks.
+One of the basic fundamentals of smoking weed is grinding it up first.
+There are so many benefits to using ground-up weed versus pulled-apart chunks.

 If you are looking to grind up your flower but do not already have a grinder at home, then try these methods for grinding weed without a grinder.

 Weed grinders are super easy to operate.
 You just put your flower into the chamber with the spikes or teeth, then close the grinder and you twist until all of the weed is ground up.
 Simple as that.

 Some grinders on the market are automatic which means they are powered electronically.
 These may not be as intuitive but for the most part, any type of grinder you find should come relatively easy to use.

 Different types of grinders

 Grinders are made with a few different materials such as metal, plastic, or wood.
 These different grinders make look distinct but they should all work about the same.
 The main difference in grinders that is worth considering is the amount of chambers it comes with and the size.